Generalized anxiety disorder: Intolerance of uncertainty therapy

-Intolerance of uncertainty (IU) refers to a consistent negative reaction to uncertain and ambiguous events regardless of their likelihood of occurrence.
+Intolerance of uncertainty (IU) refers to a consistent negative reaction to uncertain or ambiguous events, regardless of their likelihood.
 Intolerance of uncertainty therapy (IUT) is used as a stand-alone treatment for GAD patients.
 Thus, IUT focuses on helping patients develop the ability to tolerate, cope with, and accept uncertainty in their lives to reduce anxiety.
-IUT is based on the psychological components of psychoeducation, awareness of worry, problem-solving training, re-evaluation of the usefulness of worry, imagining virtual exposure, recognition of uncertainty, and behavioral exposure.
+IUT is based on the psychological components of psychoeducation, awareness of worry, problem-solving training, re-evaluation of the usefulness of worry, virtual exposure imagery, recognition of uncertainty, and behavioral exposure.
 Studies have shown support for the efficacy of this therapy in GAD patients with continued improvements in follow-up periods.

 Motivational interviewing

 A promising innovative approach to improving recovery rates for the treatment of GAD is to combine CBT with motivational interviewing (MI).
-Motivational interviewing is a strategy centered on the patient that aims to increase intrinsic motivation and decrease ambivalence about change due to the treatment.
-MI contains four key elements: (1) express empathy, (2) heighten dissonance between behaviors that are not desired and values that are not consistent with those behaviors, (3) move with resistance rather than direct confrontation, and (4) encourage self-efficacy.
+Motivational interviewing is a patient-centered strategy that aims to increase intrinsic motivation and reduce ambivalence about change related to treatment.
+MI contains four key elements: (1) express empathy, (2) heighten dissonance between behaviors that are not desired and values that are not consistent with those behaviors, (3) move with resistance rather than confrontation, and (4) encourage self-efficacy.
 It is based on asking open-ended questions and listening carefully and reflectively to patients' answers, eliciting "change talk", and talking with patients about the pros and cons of change.
-Some studies have shown the combination of CBT with MI to be more effective than CBT alone.
+Some studies have shown that combining CBT with MI is more effective than CBT alone.

 Emotion-focused therapy

 Emotion-focused therapy (EFT) is a short-term psychotherapy that is focused on humanistic needs of emotions when treating individuals with GAD.
-EFT can incorporate numerous practices such as experimental therapy, systemic therapy, and elements of CBT to allow individuals to work through difficult emotional states.
+EFT can incorporate numerous practices such as experiential therapy, systemic therapy, and elements of CBT to allow individuals to work through difficult emotional states.
 The primary goal of EFT is assisting individuals in living with their vulnerable emotions and overcoming avoidance so that adaptive experiences such as compassion and protective anger can be generated in response to the emotional needs that are embedded in core emotional vulnerability.